11 reasons why you should become an accountant

-This week, we’re talking about just how useful accountancy knowledge can be to any entrepreneur.
+Accountancy knowledge can be extremely useful to any entrepreneur.
 In fact, it can be crucial for founders in the early days of a business, who are still trying to establish a framework for the survival and growth of their enterprise.

 No matter the business, most founders - particularly in the early days of their company - are focused on attracting and retaining those all-important clients and customers.

 And it’s not just the sales and customer management - at a company’s early stages, the founder can end up doing a lot of the work to deliver the finished product to clients too, particularly in knowledge or skills based industries.

 In the meantime, who’s balancing the books and managing the business’s finances?
 Without a full-time accountant on staff, it can be hard to do anything more than just the bare minimum in terms of financial analysis.

 A financially literate business owner is more likely to be fully in control of their business.
 Gaining an understanding of what balance sheets and profit and loss statements mean provides a clear view of the financial state of your enterprise and subsequently facilitates smarter business decisions.

 As a small business owner you don’t have to run all of the financial side of things, but gaining a degree of financial acumen means that you will be able to manage some of the business’s finances, and in the process give yourself the best chance of building a business that can thrive.

 Engaging with the basics of accountancy can prepare you for a number of the challenges that you will inevitably encounter on your journey.

 All entrepreneurs need adequate financing to launch and subsequently grow their businesses.
 Access to loans or credit lines is a key factor in the process of expansion for small enterprises.